 There is a relationship between these scales in the same way as chords can be parallel minor and major, so if you move from Am to C for example, the scale shape would look the same.

-Therefore you must practice this shape extensively.
-Sing the intervals!
+Therefore you must practise this shape extensively.
+Sing those intervals!

 All this means is that you may have to spend some extra time getting used to it.

-Using a Chordacus image you can see how the C shaped chord in red is surrounded by the remaining intervals that make up the major pentatonic.
+Looking at the Chordacus image below you can see how the C shaped chord in red is surrounded by the remaining intervals that make up the Major Pentatonic.

-When you can do this in A and D, continue through the cycle of 4th until you are back in A again.
+When you can do this in the keys of A and D, continue through the cycle of 4th.

 The better prepared you are, the quicker the next layer of notes can be learned.
 It really is down to knowing the shapes and the intervals inside.

-The improvisation you find in the video lesson use the major pentatonic.
+The improvisation you find in this video lesson use only the A Major Pentatonic.

-Hopefully this should be proof enough that yes, minor and major pentatonic can appear to have the same notes, but they don’t, they just look the same on the fret board if you disregard the intervals.
+Hopefully, this should be proof enough that yes, the minor and Major Pentatonic can appear to have the same notes but they don’t, they just look the same on the fretboard.

-Compare this improvisation to the minor pentatonic improvisation, and more importantly: try it yourself!
+Compare this improvisation to the Minor Pentatonic improvisation but more importantly, try it yourself!

-Should you at any point struggle with a shape, just go back and practice it individually again.
+Should you at any point struggle with a shape, just go back and practise it individually again.

-When you learned both the minor and major pentatonic you can start playing solos and write using the technique of new chord = new scale.
+When you learned both the minor and Major Pentatonic you can start playing solos using the technique of new chord = new scale.

-You’ll find out more about how to successfully apply the major pentatonic when you take the Intermediate Guitar Course.
+You’ll find out more about how to successfully apply the both pentatonic scales when you take the intermediate course.